 What is the POPLAR Data Platform?

 We store de-identified EMR data for research and quality improvement.
-For example:
+For example, to:

-- Measure how common some chronic conditions are; these include high blood pressure and diabetes
+- Measure how common some chronic conditions are, including high blood pressure and diabetes

 - Understand more about how these conditions are managed today

 - Discover what could be done to improve care for patients in the future

 What type of information is collected?